meilisearch/.github/profile/README.md

 ## 🤝 Contributing

 Hey!
 We're glad you're thinking about contributing to Meilisearch!
 Feel free to pick an issue labeled as `good first issue` and  ask any question you need.
-Some points might not be clear, and we are available to help you!
+We are available to help you!

-Before creating your PR, we strongly encourage you to read the repository's corresponding `CONTRIBUTING.md` or the "Contributing" section of the `README.md`.
+Before creating your PR, please read the repository's corresponding `CONTRIBUTING.md` or the "Contributing" section of the `README.md`.

 ## 💡 Product: feedback & suggestions